Julia Knitel: Broadway and performing career

 In 2024, she originated the dual roles of Millicent / Maggie / Helen in the Off-Broadway musical Dead Outlaw, and reprised the role in the 2025 Broadway production.
 She was nominated for an Outer Critics Circle Award and a Tony Award for her performance.

+In February 2026, it was announced that she would be taking over the role of Ewen Montagu & Others in the Broadway production of Operation Mincemeat from original cast member and writer Natasha Hodgson.

 Personal life

 Knitel married actor P.J.
 Adzima and separated in 2025.